If heard on CW please send slowly, very slowly

 Transceivers:- Homebrew multimode multiband 50,70,144 & 432 MHz.

-TS-530S For HF.: The antennas for HF are a Delta loop for 28 MHz, mutiple half wave dipoles for 7,14,18,21, spaced 0.5 mtrs aprt with a common feed, and for the LF bands there is a 5 mtr dia mag loop for 3.5 & 1.9 MHz
+TS-530S For HF.: The antennas for HF are a mutiple half wave dipoles for 7,14,18,21,38 MHz spaced 50 mm mtrs aprt with a common feed, a bit like a sleeve dipole.

 For all the microwave bands another homebrew multimode 144 MHz IF, all the transverters are controlled from this new transceiver.